 PhD project by Fabian Bendisch More soon …

 PhD project by Karoline Poeggel More soon …

 Completed PhD projects

 - Pascal Frank (Leuphana University) (second supervisor: Christine Wamsler; third supervisor: Regine Herbrik): Developing affective-motivational competence within education for sustainable consumption through self-reflexive learning activities (defended in September 2020)

-- Aaron Redman (Arizona State University): Assessing the Development of Key Competencies in Sustainability (working title) (first supervisor/chair: Arnim Wiek).
+- Aaron Redman (Arizona State University) (first supervisor/chair: Arnim Wiek; committee members: Matthias Barth, George Basile, Yoko Mochizuki): Assessing the Development of Key Competencies in Sustainability (defended in July 2020).

-- Laura Stanszus (TU Berlin) (first supervisor: Prof. Dr. Ulf Schrader, third supervisor: Prof. Dr. Nina Langen): Education for Sustainable Consumption through Mindfulness Training: Conceptualization and Results of an Intervention Study
+- Laura Stanszus (TU Berlin) (first supervisor: Ulf Schrader, third supervisor: Nina Langen): Education for Sustainable Consumption through Mindfulness Training: Conceptualization and Results of an Intervention Study (defended in September 2019)

-- Matthias Fischer (Leuphana University) (first supervisor: Prof. Dr. Harald Heinrichs, second supervisor: Prof. Dr. Pim Martens): From measuring the immeasurable to designing the discourse.
-Considering sustainability in German health politics dialectically
+- Matthias Fischer (Leuphana University) (first supervisor: Harald Heinrichs, second supervisor: Pim Martens): From measuring the immeasurable to designing the discourse.
+Considering sustainability in German health politics dialectically (defended in December 2018)

-- Mohamad Saifudin Bin Mohamad Saleh (Leuphana University) (first supervisor: Prof. Dr. Harald Heinrichs, second supervisor: Dr. Nik Norma Nik Hasan): Environmental communication among the media and environmental non-governmental organizations (ENGO’s) in Malaysia: a roller coaster ride?
+- Mohamad Saifudin Bin Mohamad Saleh (Leuphana University) (first supervisor: Harald Heinrichs, second supervisor: Nik Norma Nik Hasan): Environmental communication among the media and environmental non-governmental organizations (ENGO’s) in Malaysia: a roller coaster ride? (defended in August 2016)